chukione/RP2040Boy/README.md

 At the moment, the only tested mode is mGB.
 LSJD midiout via usb is broken (serial must work, but its disabled.)

-I normaly use linux, and the dependencies and the pico toolchain is installed automacally on vscode with platformio extension, but on windows, you need to enable long paths on both git, and windows as described [here](https://arduino-pico.readthedocs.io/en/latest/platformio.html#important-steps-for-windows-users-before-installing).
+I normaly use linux, the dependencies and the pico toolchain is installed automacally on vscode with platformio extension, but on windows, you need to enable long paths on both git, and windows as described [here](https://arduino-pico.readthedocs.io/en/latest/platformio.html#important-steps-for-windows-users-before-installing).
 On arduino ide, you need to add the Earle Philhower core as described [here](https://learn.adafruit.com/rp2040-arduino-with-the-earlephilhower-core/installing-the-earlephilhower-core), also need to add the u8g2 library and the forty seven effects midi library an select the tinyusb usb stack on the menu.

 ![rp4020boy_case](/schematic/20240731_121222.jpg)
 ![rp4020boy_pcb](/schematic/20240726_083734.jpg)